alekslario/theme-park-UOL/README.md

 The main purpose of the website is to support users in purchasing tickets to attend the theme park.
 Booking functionality must be readily available to allow users to search for specific booking times and pricing, whenever necessary, in a user-friendly manner.

 General supporting information will be supplied, such as:
-1) Ticketing information.
+1) Ticketing information
-2) A map of the theme park.
+2) A map of the theme park
-3) Accessibility information.
+3) Accessibility information
-4) Accommodation suggestions.
+4) Accommodation suggestions
-5) Parking information.
+5) Parking information
-6) Contact information.
+6) Contact information
-7) Park opening/closing times.
+7) Park opening/closing times

 #